Arena BioWorks: Scientific team

-The core scientific leadership includes J. Keith Joung, MD, PhD, an innovator in CRISPR technology who joined from Massachusetts General Hospital as lead translator.
+The core scientific leadership includes J. Keith Joung, an innovator in CRISPR technology who joined from Massachusetts General Hospital as lead translator.

 Research focus and platforms

 Arena BioWorks pursues a broad, disease‑agnostic strategy, prioritizing brain health, oncology, immunology, and aging based on genetic and mechanistic insights.
 The institute’s platform technologies include small‑molecule and protein therapeutic discovery, chemoproteomics, molecular glues, covalent drug design, high‑throughput screening, protein and antibody engineering, gene and epigenetic editing, cell and gene therapies, biomanufacturing, and data science.

 Reception and criticism

 Commentators have likened Arena BioWorks to the “Bell Labs of Biotech,” citing its for‑profit model and expansive funding as an experimental approach to translational research.
 Critics have raised concerns that lucrative compensation packages may create a “brain drain” from academic institutions, potentially undermining the training and mentorship of future scientists.
 Others, including MIT’s Robert Langer, have argued that nonprofit and for‑profit research entities can coexist, each contributing to advances in human health.